academie-one/apps/README.md

 ## academie.one applications repository.

-To run a client app on local first install all dependencies
+To run a client app on local server first install all dependencies

-`yarn`
+`cd client && yarn`

 Then run an application locally.

-`yarn dev`
+`cd client && yarn dev`

 To deploy on production make sure *production* branch is up to date.